 Each question has a theme or concept in it from the play.
 The question(s) related to it begin to tie the theme/concept with the content of Instant.

-Pick one or two of these questions to write a formal, yet at times personal, response to:
+Ask students to pick one (or two, or randomly assign them, it’s entirely up to you) question to write a formal, yet at times personal, response to.

 - Online identity vs real life identity.
 Are they always the same?
 Do you have a different online persona than your real-life one?
 Do you get confused within yourself?
 Have you ever been on the receiving end of that confusion?
 How did you deal with it?

 - How do you know what is fact or fiction online?
 What websites do you trust and why?
 What criteria do you use to analyze the validity of a site (list)?
 Use sources and provide at least one example of each (i.e. true story vs fiction) that you have experienced.